OffchainLabs/nitro/docs/arbos/Geth.md

 ### Conservation of L2 ETH
 The total amount of L2 ether in the system should not change except in controlled cases, such as when bridging.
 As a safety precaution, ArbOS checks geth's [balance delta][conservation_link] each time a block is created, [alerting or panicking][alert_link] should conservation be violated.

+### MixDigest and ExtraData
+To aid with [outbox proof construction][proof_link], the root hash and leaf count of ArbOS's [send merkle accumulator][merkle_link] are stored in the `MixDigest` and `ExtraData` fields of each L2 block.
+The yellow paper specifies that the `ExtraData` field may be no larger than 32 bytes, so we use the first 8 bytes of the `MixDigest`, which has no meaning in a system without miners, to store the send count.

 [pad_estimates_link]: todo
 [conservation_link]: todo
 [alert_link]: todo
+[proof_link]: todo
+[merkle_link]: todo